juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 <p style="text-align: justify;">
 Jay is a graduate student at the University of Illinois, Urbana-Champaign.
-His research focuses on alcohol addiction problems through a combination of in-lab and mobile methods.
-Jay strives to understand how socio-contextual factors contribute to addiction.
+Broadly, he is interested in mental health research and applied methodologies for real-world impact.
+Specifically, his research focuses on alcohol addiction problems through a combination of in-lab and mobile methods.
 </p>

 <p style="text-align: justify;">
-Before graduate school, Jay had diverse working experiences as a road cyclist, guitarist, and military counterintelligence agent.
+Before graduate school, Jay gained diverse work experience as a road cyclist, guitarist, and military counterintelligence agent.
+In his free time, he enjoys road cycling, going on road trips, and taking pictures.
 </p>